-The UK subsidiary also issued GBP600 million in a private securitization offering backed by UK auto loans, to replace a transaction dating back to 2009 and being amortized since 2014.
+At the same time, a number of two to three-year private placements were also made, for a total of €1.1billion.
+RCI Banque also carried out a public securitization transaction backed by German auto loans, of which €500 million were placed with investors.
+This transaction replaced one dating back to December 2013 and being amortized since end-2014.
 This combination of maturities, types of coupon and issue formats is part of the strategy implemented by the group for a number of years to diversify its sources of funding and reach out to as many investors as possible.

 Outside Europe, the group's entities in Brazil, South Korea, Morocco and Argentina also tapped their domestic bond markets.
-The Brazilian subsidiary completed its first securitization transaction backed by auto loans for a total of BRL466 million.